 |Projected Job Growth||6% decline for all photographers from 2018-2028*|

 |Median Annual Salary||$34,000 for all photographers (2018)*|

 Job Outlook for Photojournalists

-The U.S. Bureau of Labor Statistics (BLS) projected employment for photographers in general would rise 3% from 2014-2024, which is lower than the national average (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) projected employment for photographers in general would decline 6% from 2018-2028 (www.bls.gov).
 The field of photojournalism is changing rapidly as newspapers, magazines and even televised news programs increase their presence on the Internet.
 The BLS stated that this trend should create jobs for some photojournalists because news websites require increasing amounts of visual content.